Google’s Supplemental Index: Get Out and Stay Out

 What is Google’s Supplemental Index?

-Why is it Important to Keep Your Pages Out of the Supplemental Index?
+Why Keep Your Pages Out of the Supplemental Index?

 Duplicate content issues are especially common with blogs.
 A page on a blog that contains a blog post is duplicated when the post reappears on the homepage, category pages, and date pages.
 You can get around this by: